dtoczala/watson-landing-page/README.md

 ---
 # Cognitive Development Topics

+## Cognitive Architectures
+Cognitive architectures are not that different from the architectures for applications that you are familiar with.
+They just use cognitive capabilities and components that may behave somewhat differently than a more "classical" software component.
+You also need to take into account the need for _training_ in your maintenance of a cognitive solution, which adds a new wrinkle to how you architect a cognitive application.

+### References for Further Reading
+- [Common Cognitive Architectures](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture) - taken from the IBM Cloud Garage Method, this set of architectures makes a good starting point for architects new to the building of cognitive solutions.

 ## The Importance of Data
 Data is the lifeblood of any cognitive solution.
 You need to be aware of the